 There is no more exciting and fertile ground for entrepreneurial research.
 USC’s Southern California Commercial Spaceflight Initiative will research, report on and engage the entrepreneurial commercial space industry, with a focus on the important role that aerospace plays in the Southern California economy.

 SCCSI will support entrepreneurship research within the commercial space context conducted by the initiative’s director and others.
-The initiative will also host an annual Space Entrepreneurship Conference connecting space industry and political leaders with management scholars.
+The initiative will also host an annual Space Entrepreneurship Workshop connecting space industry and political leaders with management scholars.